Help! I Need an Emergency Dentist, Now What?2018-08-14

 Fortunately, there are ways your dentist can treat your receding gums.
 First, your dentist will conduct a deep cleaning specifically designed to address the cause of your receding gums.
 In advanced cases of receding gums, grafting is required to replace the damaged tissue.
 While there are natural treatments for receding gums, such as the application of aloe vera and drinking tea, these methods are medically unproven at this time and should only be utilized in conjunction with a medically proven treatment provided by a licensed dentist.

-You can slow down gum recession by brushing your teeth twice daily with a soft-bristled brush, flossing every day, and bi-annual cleanings with your dentist.
+You can slow down gum recession by practicing good oral hygiene.
+Brushing your teeth twice a day with a soft-bristled brush, flossing every day, and scheduling a bi-annual professional cleaning with your dentist are excellent ways to promote healthy gums and your overall dental health.
 Also, if you smoke cigarettes or chew tobacco, you should quit as soon as possible to help address the problem.

 Unfortunately, unlike other tissue in your body, gums do not grow back after they begin to recede, which is why it is so important to make an appointment with a dentist to address your receding gums as soon as you start to see symptoms develop.
 If you are experiencing bleeding gums, gum sensitivity, loose teeth, or any of the other symptoms of receding gums, contact us today to see one of our highly-rated dentists.